-If the code that manages the crontab is source controlled and exists within the organization’s central repositories, then I actually have very little to complain about.
-My beef is when an engineer hops into the server and starts up a cron job without that configuration existing anywhere in code.
+If the code that manages the crontab is exists in source control within the organization’s central repositories, then I actually have very little to complain about.
+My beef is when an engineer hops onto a server and starts up a cron job without that configuration existing anywhere in code.

 You may say,